Valerie

 How to Pronounce Valerie

 Our model has identified 2 different pronunciations for the name Valerie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 88.6% confident that Valerie is pronounced as VA-ler-ee.
-The next most likely pronunciation is VA-ler-EE, at 11.4% confidence.
+Our model is 88.6% confident that Valerie is pronounced as VA-ler-ee, which has 3 syllables.
+The next most likely pronunciation is VA-ler-EE, at 11.4% confidence, with 3 syllables.

 3